jshttp/type-is/README.md

 - A mime type with a wildcard such as `*/*` or `*/json` or `application/*`.
 The full mime type will be returned if matched.
 - A suffix such as `+json`.
 This can be combined with a wildcard such as `*/vnd+json` or `application/*+json`.
 The full mime type will be returned if matched.

-`false` will be returned if no type matches.
+`false` will be returned if no type matches or the content type is invalid.

 `null` will be returned if the request does not have a body.